Automated optimization of force field parameters against ensemble-averaged measurements with Bayesian Inference of Conformational Populations: Results and Discussion

 \subsection{The Student's model confers resiliency when dealing with experimental error}

 We next examined the robustness of the BICePs score to errors and uncertainties present in experimental data, by introducing random and systematic errors to the 2--11 and 0--11 distance observables (Figure \ref{fig:score_landscape_with_error}).
 When we used BICePs with a standard Gaussian likelihood model in which a single uncertainty parameter $\sigma$ is used for all experimental observables, introducing random and systematic errors significantly reduces the accuracy of the model.
-When 2--11 and 0--11 distances are perturbed by +3 to +5 \AA , the BICePs score predicts a value of $\epsilon$ smaller than the ``true'' value, predicting structures that are primarily "unfolded".
-This in turn causes a leftward shift in the gradient plot (Figure \ref{fig:score_landscape_with_error}b) compared to the one shown in Figure\ref{fig:score_landscape}b.
+When 2--11 and 0--11 distances are perturbed by +3 to +5 L.U. , the BICePs score predicts a value of $\epsilon$ smaller than the ``true'' value, predicting structures that are primarily "unfolded".
+This in turn causes a leftward shift in the gradient plot (Figure \ref{fig:score_landscape_with_error}b).

 In contrast, the Student's likelihood model deals with the outliers much more handily.
 The minimum BICePs score correctly identifies the optimal value of $\epsilon$, and the leftward shift in the gradient plot is absent.
 The Student's model is able to automatically identify outliers directly from the input data, and mitigate their influence, even when 25\% of the data (2 of the 8 distances) are corrupted.